 - Podcast.
 Setting up and producing a podcast takes some technical effort and promotion to create a following, so this is more of a long-term strategy.
 A podcast can be in single voice (i.e. you speaking about a topic) or an interview format.
 Podcast episodes can be incorporated into your website and articles for greater distribution, and publishing the transcript in text format creates content for search engines to index.

 Step 2: Promote Your Content

 Content typically takes a few months to start generating incoming targeted traffic if you rely solely on search engines.
-However, when using content to grow your consulting firm using this business growth framework, you must accelerate the rate at which your prospects find and respond to it.
+However, when using content to build your consulting firm using this business growth framework, you must accelerate the rate at which your prospects find and respond to it.
 This means paid promotion.

-NOTE: The content marketing goal with this business development framework is to produce fewer pieces of ultra-high quality, in-depth, long form content, then distribute that content to as many potential target buyers as possible.
+NOTE: The content marketing goal with this business development framework is to produce fewer pieces of ultra-high quality, in-depth, long form content.
+Then distribute that content to as many potential target buyers as possible.
 This reduces the burden of content creation (problematic for most consulting firms).
 It positions you as a leading market authority with as a many people as possible, as quickly as possible.

 Here are several effective ways to promote your content as part of an effective consulting business development framework: